andrewgho/genmac/README.md

     LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

+All organizational names mentioned in the documentation may be trademarks of their respective owners, and organizations mentioned are not affiliated with this project in any way other than as example names.